rheathhall/rheathhall/README.md

 ## Hi there 👋
-After serving in the military and working in engineering, I’m pushing into IT and tech with a mindset that comes from getting things done the hard way.
-I like digging into data, spotting the patterns most people miss, and turning that into fixes, builds, or cleaner systems.
-I’m aiming to be the person who can step in when things break, figure out what’s really going on, and put together solutions that actually hold up in the real world.
+After serving in the military and working in engineering, I’m pushing into IT and tech with a mindset that comes from getting things done with Integrity and discipline.
+I like digging into data, spotting the patterns most people miss, and turning that into fixes, builds, or cleaner systems.I am a Team leader that leads by example that aims to make people feel comfortable and valued.

-I’m working towards my CompTIA Date+
+⬇️These are the military funded courses supplied by RobustIT that i am currently working through⬇️

+Introduction to Databases ✅

-I’m currently learning Microsoft Azura Data Fundamentals dP-900
+Microsoft Azure Data Fundamentals (DP-900) ✍🏻 *CURRENTLY STUDYING*

+Introduction to Python ⏳

+Microsoft Azure AI Fundamentals (AI-900) ⏳

+Microsoft Fabric Data Engineer Associate (DP-700) ⏳

+CompTIA Data+ (DA0-001) ⏳

+Microsoft Azure AI Engineer Associate (AI-102) ⏳

+Microsoft Azure Data Scientist Associate (DP-100 ⏳